Learning from Human Directional Corrections: Algorithm Implementation and Convergence Analysis

 \end{lemma}

-The proof of the above lemma can be found in Chapter 8.4.2 in \cite[pp.414]{boyd2004convex}.
-The above convex optimization can be efficiently solved by existing solver e.g. \cite{diamond2016cvxpy}.
-In practical implementation of solving (\ref{equ_mve}), since the number of linear inequalities grows as the iteration $k$ increases, which can increase computational cost, the mechanism for dropping some redundant inequalities in (\ref{equ_omegak}) can be adopted \cite{boyd2007localization}.
+The proof of Lemma \ref{lemma5} can be found in Chapter 8.4.2 in \cite[pp.414]{boyd2004convex}. (\ref{equ_mve}) can be efficiently solved by available convex program solvers, e.g., \cite{diamond2016cvxpy}.
+In the implementation, since the number of linear inequalities grows as $k$ increases, the trick of dropping some redundant inequalities in (\ref{equ_omegak}) can be adopted \cite{boyd2007localization}.
 Dropping redundant inequalities does not change $\boldsymbol{\Omega}_k$ and its volume reduction (convergence).
 Please see how to identify the redundant inequalities in \cite{boyd2007localization}.